-Pietro Supino and Peter Wanner, the publishers of Tamedia and AZ Medien, are taking further action on behalf of the Swiss Media Association against the marketing company Admeira, which is run by Ringier, Swisscom and SRG.
+Pietro Supino and Peter Wanner, the publishers of Tamedia and AZ Medien, are taking further action on behalf of the Swiss Media Association against Admeira, the marketing company run by Ringier, Swisscom and SRG.
 As reported by Schweiz am Wochenende in its current issue, the two demanded at the Swiss Media Forum that Admeira be split into two separate companies: Accordingly, one company should deal exclusively with data management, the other exclusively sell advertising.

 Admeira mixes the two areas because the three shareholders hope to gain competitive advantages, says Wanner.
 This is "not a clean solution" because the majority of the data comes from the state-controlled Swisscom.

 Tamedia spokesman Christoph Zimmer told Schweiz am Wochenende that he agrees: Admeira in its current form would lead to a cut-throat fight in the Swiss advertising market.
 To the detriment of the other private media houses, since the spikes are unequally long.
 Tamedia therefore supports the proposal after talks for "an open, non-discriminatory industry solution for data management in which all media houses can participate."

 So they are demanding access to the data - "the gold of today and especially of tomorrow," as Wanner calls it - without having to get in the same boat as Ringier, Swisscom and SRG when it comes to advertising sales.

 Partitioning would not be compatible with data protection

 Adeira doesn't think much of that.
 And in doing so, it invokes data protection.
 An "open platform" is out of the question for Adeira "due to the data protection requirements and the high demands on data security and data handling," says spokeswoman Romi Hofer to Schweiz am Wochenende.